Lola (1981 film)

-Lola is a 1981 West German drama film directed by Rainer Werner Fassbinder, the third in his BRD Trilogy, preceded by The Marriage of Maria Braun (1978) and Veronika Voss (1982).
+Lola is a 1981 West German drama film directed by Rainer Werner Fassbinder, the third in his BRD Trilogy, preceded by The Marriage of Maria Braun (1978) and followed by Veronika Voss (1982).
 It is a loose adaptation of Heinrich Mann's Professor Unrat (1905), which had previously been adapted for Josef von Sternberg's The Blue Angel (1930).

 Plot

 In 1957, in the town of Coburg, as in most of West Germany, reconstruction is the watchword, and Coburg's elite all benefit: the mayor, the police chief, the bank president, the newspaper editor and, above all, Schuckert, a property developer who owns the brothel the other men frequent.
 His favourite employee is its singer, Lola.

 This cosy arrangement is threatened by the arrival of the high-minded and cultured von Bohm, a refugee from East Prussia, as the new building commissioner.
 Divorced, he hires a woman with a young granddaughter as his housekeeper and devotes himself to his new job.
 One day, while he is out at work, his housekeeper shows her daughter his house.
 It is Lola, who decides she wants to know this interesting man and soon attracts his attention under her real name, Marie-Luise.
 Unaware of her night job or that Schuckert is her daughter's father, von Bohm proposes to her, but she warns him off.
 When he is finally taken to the brothel, he discovers the truth about her.

 In the meantime von Bohm has been collecting evidence of Coburg's widespread corruption, including building permits masterminded by Schuckert, and decides to put a stop to it, but nobody is interested.
 Unable to change the system, and still in love with Lola, he marries her with Schuckert's blessing.
 As a wedding gift, Schuckert gives the pair the deed to the brothel and, while von Bohm is taking a walk after the church ceremony, takes the bride to bed.